oalagial/mitos-evidences-api/README.md

 PostgreSQL: Install PostgreSQL on your system (https://www.postgresql.org/download/).

 ## Installation
-Clone or download the project code to your local machine.
+Clone or download the project code to your local machine and then run:
+### npm install

 ## Database Setup
 Create a new PostgreSQL database or use an existing one to connect the server.